-In May 2012, the Company completed the conversion of its 100% owned oil sub-lease in respect of Block 11B/12B (the "Block") off the southeast coast of South Africa into an exploration right for petroleum for this area.
+In 2012, the Company completed the conversion of its 100% owned oil sub-lease in respect of Block 11B/12B (the "Block") off the southeast coast of South Africa into an exploration right for petroleum for this area.
 The Company currently has a 20% non-operated working interest in the Block, having divested a 50% interest in the exploration right in a farm-out transaction in 2013 and an additional 30% interest in two separate farm out transactions in 2018.
-In December 2018, the operator re-entered the suspended Brudpadda exploration well on the Block and subsequently announced the discovery of natural gas and condensate from that prospect.
+In 2018, the operator re-entered the suspended Brudpadda exploration well on the Block and subsequently announced the discovery of natural gas and condensate from that prospect.
 In 2020, the operator completed the drilling and testing of the Luiperd exploratory well on the Block and subsequently announced the discovery of natural gas and condensate on that prospect.
-The operator is currently preparing a development plan and production right application, which will be submitted in 2022.
-Additional cash payments will be due to the Company after the grant of a production right.
+In 2022, the operator, on behalf of the exploration rights holders, submitted an application to the State to convert the exploration right to a production right, and is currently preparing a development plan for the Block.
+Additional cash payments will be due to the Company after the grant of a production right and establishment of commerciality.